 At CODE we want to attract the most talented and passionate students, not the most privileged.
 In our admission process, we aim to challenge your ambition and talent.

-At CODE we worked hard (actually it was quite fun) to develop a special admission process that is an interesting learning experience in itself and not just a necessary administrative annoyance.
+At CODE we worked hard to develop a special admission process that is an interesting learning experience in itself and not just a necessary administrative annoyance.

 Don’t worry that you might not know enough to shine in the admission process.
 We are primarily concerned with assessing your potential and motivation, not only the skills you might have acquired already.

 Even if you are not 100 percent sure you want to study at CODE: give it a try!
 During your application process, you will have the chance to learn how we think, talk and act at CODE.Our admission process has another unique quality: you are not competing with the other applicants for a spot.
 We cannot enroll an unlimited number of students but there is no fixed number of places to fill.